Dash Cameras for Trucks

 1. VizTrack Dual-View

-This is a high-definition dash cam built for effective fleet management and driver safety.
-The lens of this dashcam face forward and record all road conditions.
+VizTrack Dual-View is an advanced dash cam system featuring dual cameras to capture both the road ahead and the vehicle’s interior simultaneously.
 Also, the functions of this dashcam and user friendly and provides real time monitoring.
 Talking about its user-friendly feature, the dashcam records and stores everything automatically.
 So, the driver does not need to worry about missing important clips.

 VizTrack Dual-View Dash Camera for Trucks